+COVID-19 is the disease caused by a coronavirus (CoV) named SARS-CoV2.
 Coronavirus (CoV) infections are common in animals and humans.
-Some strains of CoV are zoonotic, meaning they can be transmitted between animals and humans, but many strains are not zoonotic.
+Some strains of CoV are zoonotic, meaning they can be transmitted between animals and humans.

-In December 2019, human cases of pneumonia of unknown origin were reported in Wuhan City, Hubei Province of China (People’s Rep. of).
-A new CoV was identified as the causative agent by Chinese Authorities.
-Since then, human cases have been reported by almost all countries around the world and the COVID-19 event has been declared by the World Health Organization (WHO) to be a pandemic.
+In 2019, the new CoV (SARS-COV-2) was identified as the causative agent of human cases of pneumonia by authorities (P.R.
+China).
+Since then, human cases of COVID-19 have been reported by almost all countries around the world and the COVID-19 outbreak has been declared a pandemic by the World Health Organization (WHO).

-Investigations are needed to find the source, to determine how the virus entered the human population, and to establish the potential role of animals in this disease.
+Investigations led by the WHO and in close cooperation with P.R.
+China, are underway to find the source to determine how the virus entered the human population, and to establish the potential role of animals in this disease.

 The infection of animals with COVID-19 virus meets the criteria of an emerging disease .
-Therefore, any (case of) infection of animals with SARS-CoV-2 (including information about the species, diagnostic test, and relevant epidemiological information) should be reported to the OIE in accordance with the OIE Terrestrial Animal Health Code.
+Consequently, any (case of) infection of animals with SARS-CoV-2 should be reported to the OIE through the World Animal Health Information System (WAHIS) in accordance with the OIE Terrestrial Animal Health Code.

 The OIE is in contact with its Regional Representations and Sub Regional Representations, OIE Delegates of Member Countries, the OIE Wildlife Working Group, as well as FAO and WHO, to gather and share the latest available information.
 The OIE is closely liaising with its network of experts involved in current investigations on the source of the disease.
 Rumours and unofficial information are also monitored daily.